Dawar-Imam/dummy/README.md

 ```

 You need 24GB GPU memory to train on the Neural 3D Dataset.
-In each iteration, the images selected are loaded into memory and flushed after their usage, memory still accumulates overtime.</br>
+In each iteration, the images selected are loaded into memory and flushed after their usage, but memory still accumulates overtime.</br>
 - For example, if you want to train the **lite** model on the first 50 frames of the ```cook_spinach``` scene in the Neural 3D Dataset, you can run the following command: </br>
 ```
 python train_ours.py --quiet --eval --config configs/n3d_lite/cook_spinach.json --model_path output/dynerf/cook_spinach_lite --source_path data/dynerf/cook_spinach/colmap_0